Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Introduction

-Despite the promising goals of retail choice in energy markets, there however appears subsided participation particularly from residential customers.
-Declining residential participation rates and diminishing market shares of competitive retailers have been reported in the recent years \cite{eia18decline, GRSCH18retail}.
-While there are several reasons behind the subpar customer reactions, one identified major reason is the confusion and complication of the available energy plans in energy retail markets \cite{AEMC18retail}.
+Despite the promising goals of retail choice in energy markets, there appears subsided participation, particularly from residential customers.
+Declining residential participation rates and diminishing market shares of competitive retailers have been reported in recent years \cite{eia18decline, GRSCH18retail}.
+While there are several reasons behind the subpar customer reactions, one identified major reason is the confusion and complication of the available energy plans in retail energy markets \cite{AEMC18retail}.
 First, there are rather complex and confusing tariff structures by energy retailers.
 It is not straightforward for average consumers to comprehend the details of consumption charges and different tariff schemes.
 Second, savings and incentives among energy retailers are not easy to compare.
+There are a variety of factors to determine the actual cost of energy plans, including usage patterns and peak behavior.
 Some discounts are conditional on ambiguous contract terms.
-Without discerning the expected benefits of switching their energy plans, most customers are reluctant to participate in energy retail markets.
-Third, there lack proper evaluation tools for customers to keep track of their energy usage and expenditure.
+Without discerning the expected benefits of switching their energy plans, most customers are reluctant to participate in retail energy markets.
+Third, there lack of proper evaluation tools for customers to keep track of their energy usage and expenditure.
 Last, the increasing market complexity with a growing number of retailers and agents obscures the benefits of retail choice.
-For example, using real-world official datasets, we found 165 energy plans available in Buffalo NY (zip code: 14201), and 434 electricity plans available in Sydney (postal code: 2000).
-See the screenshots in Fig~\ref{fig:websites}.
+For example, using real-world official datasets, we found 165 energy plans available in Buffalo, the US \cite{ny.gov}, and 434 electricity plans available in Sydney, Australia \cite{gov.au}.
 A large number of available energy plans cause considerable confusion and complexity to average customers.